basselin/jquery-background-stretch-2x/README.md

 $.backgroundStretch2x()
 =======================
-This jQuery plugin can resize images according the page size or its container.
+This jQuery plugin can resize images according to the page size or its container.

 The plugin works in 4 steps :
-* It loads the image in low resolution *( img-1.jpg )*,
+* It loads the first image in low resolution *( img-1.jpg )*,
 * Then, this same image in high resolution *( img-1-2x.jpg )*,
-* And, the other images are loaded in high resolution *( img-XX-2x.jpg )*,
+* Then, the other images are loaded in high resolution *( img-XX-2x.jpg )*,
 * Finally, the fade starts...

 Installation